-Traditional Chinese Medicine (TCM) has been resolving heartburn affectively for thousands of years.
+Traditional Chinese Medicine (TCM) has been resolving heartburn effectively for thousands of years.
 Acupressure and Chinese herbs can help not only reduce the symptoms of heartburn, but more important to help recover from the cause of reflux by adjusting the esophageal pressure, lowering gastric acid, and balancing the the digestive organs.

 Liver Qi Stagnation and Acid Reflux

 Because the Liver energetic organ system controls the direction of Qi (Chi) in the body, acid reflux is often associated with a Liver (TCM) imbalances and "Rebellious Qi" (which simply means that the energy is flowing in the wrong direction).
 Common indications of acid reflux associated with Liver Imbalances can include:

 The Liver is responsible for the smooth flow of Qi (vital energy) in the body; when the Liver is not functioning at its optimal capacity, digestive issues may ensue.
 Additionally, when the energy of the Liver becomes constricted, Liver Qi Stagnation develops.
 Thus stagnant energy tends to create heat and inflammation in the body.

 Natural Herbal Therapy: Consider Free and Easy Wanderer formula.